MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 ## Manage runs through the Azure DevOps CLI

-You can manage pipelines and runs by using the Azure DevOps CLI.
+You can manage pipeline runs by using `az pipelines runs` in the Azure DevOps CLI.
 To get started, see [Get started with Azure DevOps CLI](../../cli/index.md).
 For a complete command reference, see [Azure DevOps CLI command reference](/cli/azure/service-page/devops).

 Use the following commands to list the pipeline runs in your project and view details about a specific run.
 You can also add, list, and delete tags in your pipeline runs.